 In fact, knot patterns and interlace of one kind or another are not restricted to the Gaelic Celts or the early medieval period.
 Such designs decorate many other artefacts and illuminated pages both on the Continent and in later ages.
 Often, they accompany beautiful calligraphy.
 Perhaps their latest flowering before modern times in Europe was the white-vine decoration beloved by Italian Renaissance bookmakers as a border for the period’s exquisitely clear humanistic script.

-Islamic art, too, has a long and parallel tradition of geometrical knotted patterns as part of architecture, metal decoration, carpet pattern and other ornament.
+Islamic art, especially, has a long and parallel tradition of geometrical knotted patterns as part of architecture, metal decoration, carpet pattern pages in books, and other ornament.
 In the Islamic tradition, as in the Celtic, knotwork designs find a kind of culmination in illuminated manuscripts of sacred texts.

-It is well worth seeking out facsimile copies of the illuminated Qur’an as well as other, secular works from Muslim culture.
-My personal favourite for jaw-dropping beauty is the Persian masterpiece The Emperor’s Album, created for Shah Jahan in the seventeenth century.
+(My personal favourite for jaw-dropping beauty is the Persian masterpiece The Emperor’s Album, created for Shah Jahan in the seventeenth century.
+It's not, however, strictly an interlace/knotwork exemplar – more an intricately flowering garden of geometric design.
 Be warned, it is not a cheap purchase unless you can find it second-hand or at clearance price.
-But it gives you page after page of absolutely exquisite miniatures and decoration.
+But it gives you page after page of absolutely exquisite miniatures and decoration.)